Yala National Park, Sri Lanka: The Complete Guide

 6. Is Yala safe?

-Yes.
 Follow park rules and listen to your guide.
-Do not exit the jeep.
+Do not exit the jeep unless told to by the guide.

 Top Sources